 RN: Bill, when did you start making props and how did you get into it?

-Bill: I think the first one I did was in 2009, so I’m going on my fifth year.
+Bill: I think the first one I did was in 2009.
 A couple of friends of mine are into anime cosplay and the anime convention scene.
 I had never been into that before.
 They moved out here to Seattle and we went with them to Pax Prime.
 They said, “We dress up for things.
 You guys want to try that too?”
 So we did.
 We did Team Fortress costumes.
 It was awesome!
 So every year we kept making new costumes and before you know it we were doing multiple costumes a year, doing multiple conventions a year.
 It just snowballed.

 RN: What did you do before you started building props?